 - “No dogs on furniture” rule is a must.
 This helps encourage good behaviour as well as keeps the dog parents and non-dog owners pretty happy.

 - You might need to keep lint rollers handy.
 You never know where pet hair can end up.

 - Ensure that your office has pet-friendly cleaning products and insecticides to make sure that an office is a safe place for your dogs.
 The facilities team of the office should be responsible.

 - If you’re making a dog-friendly culture in the office, make sure you mention that on the careers page of your website as well as in the perk section.
-This is an important perspective for employees when applying to a pet-friendly office.
+This is an important perspective for employees when applying for a pet-friendly office.

 - Employ a check-in system for dogs also to know which dogs are present in space.
 This can be very helpful in the case of an emergency.

 - The pet-friendly environment is one of the ways to make the office a happy place.
-And there are other ways to reduce stress which you can try if the pet-friendly office is not preferable for your work.
+And there are other ways to reduce stress, which you can try if the pet-friendly office is not preferable for your work.

-The Benefits & Drawbacks of A Pet-friendly Office
+The Benefits & Drawbacks of a Pet-Friendly Office

-I’ve summarized the pros of working in pet-friendly offices here.
+I’ve summarized the Pros of Working in Pet-Friendly Offices Here:

 - A pet-friendly atmosphere helps increase employee satisfaction and improve moral.